apache/beam-starter-typescript/README.md

 npm install
 ```

-The pipeline is then build with
+The pipeline is then built with

 ```sh
 npm run build